jmadinlab/traits/public/procedures.md

 ## 1. Mission

-- Advance coral reef science through the gathering and dissemination of data resources
+- Assemble disparate information on coral traits
-- Provide an open access portal providing unrestricted interactive and automated access to information about corals
+- Provide unrestricted, open-source and easy access to coral trait data
 - Avoid redundant data gathering efforts
-- Fairly recognize those who collected original data, as well as those who compile larger data compilations
+- Facilitate and encourage the appropriate crediting of original data sources
-- Provide a platform for community engagement in data quality control
+- Engage the reef coral research community in the collection and quality control of trait data
 - Facilitate reproducible science
 - Do the above with a sustainable future for the database in mind, in terms of management and longevity